 The credit for taxes paid to another state is automatically calculated in your account when you add a Nonresident state return to your already created Resident Illinois return.

-If you qualify for the reciprocal agreement, you will need to remove the automatic calculation by logging into your account and go to the State Section Illinois Resident Return Edit Enter Myself Credits Credit for Taxes Paid to Another State Are you claiming credit for taxes paid to (Iowa, Kentucky, Michigan or Wisconsin).
+If you qualify for the reciprocal agreement, you will need to remove the automatic calculation by logging into your account and go to the State Section > Illinois Resident Return > Credits > Credit for Taxes Paid to Another State > Are you claiming credit for taxes paid to (Iowa, Kentucky, Michigan or Wisconsin).
 Select Yes for the correct state.
 The Illinois return will no longer calculate the credit.
-You will now need to go to the Nonresident return and apply the credit to that return.
+You will now need to go to the Nonresident return and claim a refund of your withholdings.

-- If the other state is Kentucky, go to the State Section Kentucky Nonresident return Enter Myself Basic Information.
+If the other state is Kentucky, go to the State Section > Kentucky Nonresident return > Basic Information.
 Scroll to the bottom portion of the screen-Residency Information.
 Select your residency status as Reciprocal State Resident.
 Select IL as the state and move down to Form 740-NP-R Nonresident Reciprocal State Return.
 Complete one for the taxpayer and one for the spouse (if applicable).
 To claim exempt from Kentucky withholdings, complete form 42A809 and file it with your employer.

-- If the other state is Michigan, go to the State Section Michigan Nonresident return Enter Myself Residents of Reciprocal States Enter the Michigan wages from the W-2 as a negative number.
+If the other state is Michigan, go to the State Section > Michigan Nonresident return > Residents of Reciprocal States > Enter the Michigan wages from the W-2 as a negative number.
 To claim exempt from Michigan withholdings, complete form MI-W4 and file it with your employer.

-- Go to the State Section Wisconsin Nonresident return Enter Myself Basic Information Select Your Resident State Save.
+- Go to the State Section > Wisconsin Nonresident return > Basic Information > Select Your Resident State > Save.

 - Continue to the Legal Residence Questionnaire.
 Select Yes to complete the questionnaire.
 Click Begin for the Residency and Nonresidency question